Memex

 5. Managing Secrets and Credentials

-Why it matters: Keeping sensitive information secure is crucial for protecting your accounts, data, and users—especially in production environments.
+Why it matters: Keeping sensitive information like API keys, passwords, and tokens secure is crucial for protecting your accounts, data, and users, especially when building real-world applications.

 What are Secrets?